Métis Youth Health in BC

 Kid’s Help Phone: for children and youth aged 5 to 20.
 Speak to a professional counsellor, 24 hours a day.
 It’s free, confidential, anonymous and available across Canada

-Call VictimLinkBC is toll-free, confidential, multilingual telephone service available across B.C.
+Call VictimLinkBC is a toll-free, confidential, multilingual telephone service available across B.C.
 24 hours a day, 7 days a week.
 It provides information and referral services to all victims of crime and immediate crisis support

 Canadian Mental Health Association - Youth Mental Health